thehellmaker/thehellmaker-site/src/content/blog/are-sqlite-faster-than-direct-file-writes.md

 > Time taken for direct file writes = 390

 Thanks for reading.
 Hope you enjoyed it.
+The code for all the experiments are written in rust and can be found [here](https://github.com/thehellmaker/systems-experiments/tree/main/sqlite-vs-direct-file-write).